Wyf09140/tcv_volunteer_data_automation/README.md

 ### 2️⃣ Send an API Request 📧
 - **Obtain the Bearer Token for Future API Use** 🐻
-  - Open Postman 📬.
+  - Open Postman.
-  - Set the method to POST 📤.
+  - Set the method to POST.
   - Enter the endpoint URL: `https://api.galaxydigital.com/api/users/login`
   - In the Body section (set to Raw), enter the following JSON:
     ```json